romange/blog/content/post/single_threaded_redis.md

 There are quite a few articles on the internet and lots of academic research in this area.
 See [this post](https://www.networkpages.nl/the-golden-rule-of-staffing-in-contact-centers/), for example.

-Obviously, the vertical scale is equivalent to renting a bigger warehouse and the horizontal scale is equivalent to provisioning multiple smaller places.
+Obviously, the vertical scale is equivalent to renting a bigger warehouse, and the horizontal scale is equivalent to provisioning multiple smaller places.

 Let's switch back to the memory-store example.
 Suppose we provision 9 nodes that are expected to